Visual impairment, sight loss and blindness

 BID Services is a charity which works in partnership with people with sensory impairments including visual impairment.

 BID provides a range of specialist support services to help you live independently and make your own choices with the right support.
-They can help with:

 Visiting your local Community Advice Hub could put you in contact with the best support and activities to help you live with the loss of vision.
 The hubs also offer support to you if you are carer.

-There are two hubs in Solihull run in partnership with Age UK:
+There are two hubs in Solihull, run in partnership with Age UK: